Vision

 Nestled within these majestic mountains sits the Town of Weld and Webb Lake, one of the most attractive lakes in Maine for boating, canoeing, kayaking, or just visiting.
 The lake is 4.5 miles long by 1.5 miles wide, providing plenty of space for everyone.
 Eagles nest on its shores, and ospreys and loons are regularly present.
 Webb Lake is at the center of nearly every view from the surrounding mountains.
 Weld is a quaint town with fun summer events including Lake and Heritage Days, lakeside dining, and seasonal shops.

-2023 Steward Summary Tumbledown
+Steward Summary

 2023 Tumbledown Mountain Environmental Steward Summary By Jared Briar.